ecoCPT/Hello-World/README.md

 # Hello-World
 this is my first repository.
-For improvement we need to ve patient
+For improvement we need to be patient